JabinWashburn/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+its important that stateful class components extend Component so that they can recieve the react tools needed.
+Stateful class components must have a constructor that takes super and this.state in order to initialize  an objects state.

 2. Describe the different phases of the component lifecycle.

+Initialization is where you define properties and the initial state of the component in the constructor.
+Mounting is the phase of react lifecycle that comes after where the component mounts to the DOM and is rendered to the webpage.
+The two methods are componentWillMount() and componentDidMount().
+Then there is the Updating phase where state and properties are changed if required after some type of user events.
+Lastly is unmounting which a component is detached from the DOM.

 3. Demonstrate an understanding of class component lifecycle methods.

+componentDidMount is invoded after a component is mounted. also a good place if you need to load data from a remote endpoint. componentDidUpdate() after updateing occurs.
+Good for operating on the DOM when a component has updated.  componentWillUnmount()  performs cleanup in this method before destroying and unmounting.

 4. Define stateful logic.

+its code that uses state that contains behaviour created with the use of hooks.

 5. Describe how to test a React component with React Testing Library.

+you have to assert your test. access the points of testing and test if you can break the tests to be sure its ran properly .

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.